 - From the Mauban Terminal, charter a trike going to the market and port.
 (Fare = ₱75, Travel Time = 30 Minutes)

-- Ride boat going to Sabang Port, Cagbalete Island.
-You can charter a boat going straight to your resort or walk from Sabang port going to your resort.
+- Ride a boat going to Sabang Port, Cagbalete Island.
+You can charter a boat going straight to your resort or walk from Sabang Port to your resort.
 (Fare = ₱50/person, Travel time = 45 Minutes to 1 Hour)

 - Registration/Environmental Fee for Cagbalete: ₱50/person

 CHECK OUT THESE DISCOUNTED/PROMO RATES FROM KLOOK:

 - Remember that chicken adobo?
 No one was near our tent, so the stray dog in the resort ate it.
 Bad Doggy!
 XD Cover or hide your food if no one’s checking it.

 - Bring umbrellas and raincoats if you’re going in a rainy season as it is one of the paths storms usually pass.

 - Boats going back to Mauban Port leaves at 1:00 PM and the bus going back to Manila leaves at 2:00 PM.